Executive Director & CEO ,

-Reliance Capital Asset Management Ltd.
+Reliance Nippon Life Asset Management Limited

 The year so far has seen India consolidating its position as one of the most attractive investment destination across the globe.
 From a fundamental perspective things have never been better with all key macroeconomic variables like lower inflation, lower oil prices, falling interest rates, falling subsidy burden and control in fiscal deficit, supporting a strong recovery.